 Masthead

-Dini McCullough Amozurrutia, Editor & Publisher
+Dini McCullough Amozurrutia, Founding Editor

 Armando is a graphic designer, visual artist, and photographer based in Houston, Texas.
 He is an art instructor at the Art League of Houston in addition to teaching art to children and youth throughout the metropolitan area.
 He is also the founder and owner of Taller ISMA, a printmaking and art studio.